 Need a little creativity boost?
 Here are some ideas to help inspire you as you plan your Culture Days events.
-While we’ve organized these ideas by discipline for ease of reference, many event ideas can be adapted to many different creative forms.
+While we’ve organized these ideas by discipline for ease of reference, many event ideas can be adapted to different creative forms.

-Use these as points of inspiration; put your own spin on the concept to make it truly unique to you or your organization!
+We invite you to use these as points of inspiration; put your own spin on the concept to make it truly unique to you or your organization!

 Literature, Libraries, and Spoken Word